BM Ride will take place on Sunday 20th September 2020 at 06.45am.

 Yes, all participants must wear a helmet.
 You will be unable to access the start pens if you are not wearing one.

-There will be mechanical assistance in the Velo Village and on the route to assist with any breakdowns.
+There will be mechanical assistance at the Start and on the route to assist with any breakdowns.
 We do suggest, however, that you ensure that your bike is in good working order before the BM Ride and that all participants carry spare inner tubes in case they get a puncture.

 Taking part in the BM Ride for charity can offer great encouragement whilst raising both awareness and funds for a worthy cause.